Skip to content

 gloat --help

-The source gloat/.rc command adds the gloat command to your PATH, enables the man gloat help and sets up gloat tab completion.
+The source gloat/.rc command adds the gloat command to your PATH, enables the gloat* man pages and sets up gloat tab completion.

 On first run, Gloat will automatically install all required tools (Go, Glojure, YAMLScript, Babashka, etc) to .cache/local/ within the project directory.
 Just run gloat --help once to complete the setup.